 Strings can be output to screen using the print function.
 For example: print("hello").

 Like many other popular programming languages, strings in Python are arrays of bytes representing unicode characters.
 However, Python does not have a character data type, a single character is simply a string with a length of 1.
 Square brackets can be used to access elements of the string.

 Substring.
-Get the characters from position 2 to position 5:
+Get the characters from position 2 to position 5 (not included):

 The strip() method removes any whitespace from the beginning or the end:

 The len() method returns the length of a string:

 The lower() method returns the string in lower case:

 The upper() method returns the string in upper case:

 The replace() method replaces a string with another string:

 The split() method splits the string into substrings if it finds instances of the separator: